iokasimov/notes/scrap-your-parentheses.md

 o (q x y $ p y) === o $ q x y $ p y
 ```

 Looks good!
 But what if instead of providing arguments explicitly we could just somehow combine functions together without mentioning any arguments?
+There is change you have already seen such an image when you started to learn functional programming:

 ![...](https://hsto.org/getpro/habr/upload_files/198/bb3/99a/198bb399acc2fe0dd0b978ed2aa99914.jpeg)
 > "What is a Category?
 Definition and Examples" (c) Math3ma"